michmattera/star-wars-quiz/TESTING.md

 ### **Lighthouse**

-Lighthouse was checked on every page with desktop and cellphone.
+Lighthouse was checked on every page with the desktop and cellphone.

 Desktop: